-As a teacher and scholar, Dr. John has served as Guest Lecturer in conducting at the Hochschule für Musik in Freiburg, Germany, and presented seminars on American choral music in Basel and Stockholm.
+As a teacher and scholar, Dr. John has served as guest lecturer in conducting at the Hochschule für Musik in Freiburg, Germany, and presented seminars on American choral music in Basel and Stockholm.
+He has given presentations at both divisional and national conferences of the American Choral Directors Association (ACDA), and is in demand as a clinician and adjudicator throughout the United States.
 His dissertation on Brahms’s Nänie, Op.
-82 won the Julius Herford Prize from the American Choral Directors Association and will be published in revised form as a book by The Edwin Mellen Press.
-His articles have appeared in Choral Journal, American Choral Review, and Chorus America’s Research Memorandum Series.
-In July 2011 he was appointed Editor of American Choral Review, and has also served as a member of ACDA’s National Research and Publications Committee.
+82 won the ACDA’s Julius Herford Prize, and from 2011-2016 he was editor of the scholarly journal American Choral Review, published biannually by Chorus America.
+He has also served as a member of ACDA’s National Research and Publications Committee.

 Dr. John received his Doctor of Musical Arts in Conducting from the Eastman School of Music.
-Prior to his current position at the Aaron Copland School of Music he served as Director of Choral Activities at Tufts University in Boston, Director of Choral Activities at Nassau Community College in Garden City, NY, and as Dartmouth College’s first Conducting Fellow.
+His prior appointments include Director of Choral Activities at both Tufts University (Boston) and Nassau Community College (Garden City, NY), as well as Conducting Fellow at Dartmouth College.
 He received his Master of Arts in Conducting from the Aaron Copland School of Music.